 There's nothing more painful than watching a beginner freeze during their first time on the slopes.
 Those that have been out before will know what I'm talking about.
 I have great respect for people who brave the cold dressed in jeans and a hoodie with a beat red face and hands on a 20 degree day, but I'm here to tell you there are other options.
 I'd hate for you to be so cold and wet that you don't enjoy your first trip to the slopes, but I also understand that buying new gear isn't an option for everyone.

-- This tip should go without saying, but I've seen many a red ear already this year, so please wear a hat.
+- This tip should go without saying, but I've seen many red ears already this year, please wear a hat.
 It doesn't have to be anything special, just make sure it covers your ears.

 - If it's bright enough and you don't have any goggles, wear a pair of sunglasses.
 Not only will they help you see, but they'll shield your eyes from the bitter winds.

 - Cover the majority of your face with a scarf or a bandana.
 If you're really desperate, use a pair of pants to wrap around your neck.
 You may look silly, but this is better than going back to work or school the next day with chapped, red cheeks.